jmoiron/sqlx/index.md

 row = txStmt.QueryRow(852)
 ```

-Prepare actually requires a database connection, and prepared statements are connection state.  database/sql abstracts this from you, allowing you to execute from a single Stmt object concurrently on many connections by creating the statements on new connections automatically.
-Naturally, there is a `Preparex()`, which returns an `sqlx.Stmt` which is capable of the standard set of query verb extensions:
+Prepare actually runs the preparation on the database, so it requires a connection and is connection state.  database/sql abstracts this from you, allowing you to execute from a single Stmt object concurrently on many connections by creating the statements on new connections automatically.  `Preparex()`, which returns an `sqlx.Stmt` which has all of the handle extensions that sqlx.DB and sqlx.Tx do:

 ```go
 stmt, err := db.Preparex(`SELECT * FROM place WHERE telcode=?`)